vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 You specify a specific folder in which to store your container images by providing a path in the `image-store` option.

-**NOTE**: In the current builds of vSphere Integrated Containers, the `container-store` option is not enabled.
+**NOTE**: In the current builds of vSphere Integrated Containers Engine, the `container-store` option is not enabled.
 Container VM files are stored in the datastore that you designate as the image store.

 This example deploys a virtual container host with the following configuration: